djbcoffee/NanoCore_CPU/README.md

 Place the source files into any convient location on your PC.
 NOTE:  The Xilinx ISE Design Suite can not handle spaces in directory and file names.

 The JEDEC Program file NanoCore.jed was created with Xilinx ISE Design Suite 14.7 WebPACK version.
 This can be used to program the Xilinx XC95144XL-10TQG100C CPLD without any further setup.
+If you wish to do a build continue with the following steps.

 Create a project called NanoCore using the XC95144XL CPLD in a TQ100 package with a speed of -10.
 Set the following for the project: